-Goli leads ARTogether’s Expressive Arts-Based Occupational Therapy Program for Oakland International High School (OIHS) and Fremont High School newcomer students.
-This program provides newcomers and ESL youth with a safe space where they can use the various mediums of art as a means of self-expression and engagement while also applying some of their skills and learning new ones.
+Goli leads ARTogether’s Expressive Arts-Based Occupational Therapy Program at Oakland International High School (OIHS).
+This program provides newcomers and ESL youth a safe space where they can use the various mediums of art art as a means of self-expression and engagement.
 By exploring activities that support skill-building and healing, the class aims to promote school performance and success.

-As an occupational therapist, Goli’s job is to help clients with diverse physical, cognitive or mental abilities better navigate their daily activities; such as building routines, being more productive, and engaging in leisure activities.
-Goli works along with her clients to identify obstacles or challenges, whether they are in their environment/context, part of the activity they need to or want to do (occupations) or personal traits or abilities, and form a plan to better navigate them and allow the clients to successfully manage the desired activity .
+As an occupational therapist, Goli’s job is to help clients with diverse physical, cognitive or mental abilities better navigate their daily activities; such as building routines, employment, and leisure time.
+Goli and her clients work together to identify obstacles in their environment and occupations and form a plan to better navigate them.
 Sometimes that plan involves teaching a person new skills.
-For example, an occupational therapist might teach a client how to manage their time to help their anxiety with work or school related occupations.
-Other times, the environment must be adapted, for example providing a client with a modified keyboard to type more efficiently.
+For example, an occupational therapist might teach a client how to type or manage their time to help their client with job-related occupations.
+Other times, the environment must be adapted to accommodate the client’s needs.
 This can be a challenge with certain occupations; but when it comes to art, there is much more flexibility.

 “Who says you have to paint using a paintbrush?
-Maybe you can paint directly with your hands or no hands!”
-Goli says.
+Maybe you can paint with your feet.
+Maybe you can paint directly with your hands,” Goli says.
 “That’s the beauty of art.
 It doesn’t have a defined way of being done, as long as you want to express yourself.”